Momentum Calculator

 Can an object have high momentum but low kinetic energy?

-What formula does the momentum calc use?
+What formula does the Momentum Calculator use?